ebebbington/juanportal/src/socket/README.md

 We use the `package.json` file to build

-To do so, run: `npm run buildTS`.
+To do so, run: `npm run build`.

 # Chai/Mocha Tests

 Tests are created that resemble the file structure.

-Code coverage is included as a `package.json` script but is ignored as I haven't found a way to get it working properly.
-This is mainly due to NYC needing a file to be required for it to be covered - something i'm not doing as I am using Typescript
+Code coverage is included as a `package.json` script.

 Note: The docker environment needs to be running